John Krasinski Defends Decision To Sell ‘Some Good News’

 Krasinski launched Some Good News on March 29, 2020, in an effort to provide some positivity for his fans during the ongoing coronavirus pandemic.
 Since its debut, the YouTube series has grown into a hit, with the most recent episode accumulating more than 2.7 million views.

 However, Krasinski gave his fans some bad news on May 21, when it was announced that The Office actor had sold the show to ViacomCBS’ streaming service CBS All Access.
-Some Good News would continue with new episodes, but Krasinski would not be joining remaining as host.
+Some Good News would continue with new episodes, but Krasinski would not be remaining as host.

 On Wilson’s podcast, Krasinski explained his decision.